a-sit-plus/signum/docs/docs/supreme.md

     Regenerate such keys, if you want to use them for key agreement!

 On Android, key usage purposes are enforced by hardware, on iOS this enforcement is done in software.
 On the JVM, no strict checks are enforced
 (but this may change in the future).
-Also note that the `keyAgreement` purpose currently only makes sense for EC keys, hence specifying it for RSA keys will lead to failure on iOS and Android.
+Also note that only EC key agreement is currently supported.
+Hence, the `keyAgreement` purpose can only be set for EC keys!

 #### iOS and Android